-Within 60 days of the Effective Date, PacifiCorp shall apply for leases authorizing occupancy of submerged and submersible lands by the J.C.
+Within 60 days of the Effective Date, PacifiCorp shall apply to the Oregon Department of State Lands in accordance with state law for leases authorizing occupancy of submerged and submersible lands by the J.C.
 Boyle Dam, J.C.
-Boyle Powerhouse, and Keno Dam, which leases shall be in the form and contain the terms set forth in Exhibit 2 to this Settlement.
-No Party shall be deemed to have admitted, adjudicated, or otherwise agreed to the State of

-Oregon's claim to ownership of submerged and submersible lands by virtue of this Settlement.
+Boyle Powerhouse, and Keno Dam.
+No Party shall be deemed to have admitted, adjudicated, or otherwise agreed to the State of Oregon's claim to ownership of submerged and submersible lands by virtue of this Settlement.